Featured Home for Sale at 210 Middle Brook Lane Morgantown WV. (Sold)

 LUXURY one level living at Hidden Brook Estates.
 Built by TJ Custom Homes is this villa features an open floor plan with vaulted ceilings and a spacious kitchen with a w/tile backsplash and island.
 The owner’s suite has a custom closet and is very spacious.
 Enjoy the summer breezes on the covered back patio!
 This is a proposed villa quality built by TJ Custom Homes.
 Construction time is 6 months.
 See agent remarks for HOA info. $3,000 allowance for appliances and $2,200 allowance for lighting.
-Call today for your tour at this amazing home for sale at 210 Middle Brook Lane Morgantown WV.
+This amazing home for sale at 210 Middle Brook Lane Morgantown WV was just sold.

 This home for sale at 210 Middle Brook Lane Morgantown WV is just one of the many beautiful homes available.